Minimata/IslandGenerator/README.md

 ## What now ?

+The heightmaps that the code outputs are just there for me to judge on the quality of the height calculation algorithm and I don't personnally plan on using these maps as is.
+The height values are 8 bits, so you only have 256 levels of height possible, which can be a quite low resolution depending on what you want to do with it.

+If you were wanting to use these maps as is however, I would suggest two things :
+* dither it with some blue noise to mitigate the low height resolution.
-Before using any of the outputed heightmap as is by the algorithm, I would suggest applying a blur on it.
+* applying a blur on it.
 Also, it can produce some plains at a high altitude, which is not quite how a mountain would behave.
-To solve this you'd need some post-process on the image to work on the gradient of the mountain.
-Get creative.
+To solve this you'd need some post-process on the image to work on the gradient of the mountain maybe, or find a better configuration for the input values.
+Get creative and goos testing.

-Do your stuff with the code, fork it, put it in your own code, whatever you want.
+Knowing this, you can do your stuff with the code, fork it, put it in your own code, whatever you want.
-Just don't kill people with this code please.
+Just don't kill people with it please.
 Killing is not nice.

 If you reuse this code, that would be nice to mention me somewhere with either :